sylabs/singularity-userdocs/security.rst

 ``singularity`` program.
 However, there are some disadvantages to this
 approach:

--  SIF and other single-file container images cannot be mounted directly.
-The container image must be extracted to a directory on disk to run.
+-  SIF and other single-file container images cannot be mounted using kernel mounts. {Singularity} will attempt to mount them in user space, using FUSE.
+   If this is not possible, the container image must be extracted to a directory on disk to run.
 This impacts the speed of execution.
 As a result, workloads accessing large numbers of small files (as is the case with python application startup, for example) do not benefit from the reduced metadata load on the filesystem an image file provides.

-   {Singularity} 3.10 introduces experimental functionality to avoid this image-extraction by mounting the SIF container using ``squashfuse``, if available on your system.
-You can enable this with the ``--sif-fuse`` flag, or by setting ``sif fuse`` in ``singularity.conf``.

--  Replacing direct kernel mounts with a FUSE approach is likely to cause a significant reduction in performance.
+To force extraction to disk, instead of FUSE mount, use the ``--tmp-sandbox`` flag.
+To ensure containers are not extracted to disk, even when FUSE mounts fail,  use the ``--no-tmp-sandbox`` flag.

--  The effectiveness of signing and verifying container images is reduced as, when extracted to a directory, modification of files is possible and verification of the image's original signature cannot be performed.
+-  The effectiveness of signing and verifying container images is reduced.
+With both FUSE mounts, and sandbox directories, the content of the container can easily be modified at runtime and verification against the image's original signature cannot be performed.

 -  Encryption is not supported. {Singularity} leverages kernel LUKS2 mounts to run encrypted containers without writing a decrypted